hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250606133v1-lets-confer-a-dataset-for-evaluating-natural-language-inference-mode.md

 ---
 layout: default
-title: Let's CONFER: A Dataset for Evaluating Natural Language Inference Models on CONditional InFERence and Presupposition
+title: "Let's CONFER: A Dataset for Evaluating Natural Language Inference Models on CONditional InFERence and Presupposition"
 ---

 # Let's CONFER: A Dataset for Evaluating Natural Language Inference Models on CONditional InFERence and Presupposition